andymikulski/andymikulski.github.io/dev/_posts/projects/serenity-forge/2018-8-20-serenity-forge-paths-n-plots.md

 # World pathway planning

 After generating the base terrain, paths must be placed through the world leading park guests from one section of the park to another.
 Guests don't really need to do much other than wander, so there is not much complexity there.
 The real challenge is in generating decent-looking pathways through the world which don't look "robotic."
-Using some flow fields, I was able to achive some decent path layouts running through the world.
+Using some flow fields, I was able to achieve some decent path layouts running through the world.

 ---